ashutoshbisoyi/community-discussion/README.md

 - Each comment has some actions
   - Upvote and Unvote
   - See users who upvoted
-  - Reply to the comment (not implemented)
+  - Reply to the comment
   - Delete the comment
 - The user who added the comment can
   - Delete the comment